 Additionally, I took about 15 shots in total with the camera placed on the tripod, without moving it.
-These multiple shots were then stacked into Photoshop (after post-processing with the same settings on Lightroom).
-When you use average stacking in Photoshop, you’ll find your long exposures (especially at higher ISO’s) come out better, because you’ll be able to eliminate some the ISO noise you create.
+I then stacked these multiple shots in Photoshop (after post-processing with the same settings on Lightroom).
+When you use average stacking in Photoshop, you’ll find your long exposures (especially at higher ISO’s) come out better.
+This is because you’ll be able to eliminate some the ISO noise you create.
 The reason for this is that ISO noise is random, by nature.
 Taking averages of a random variable tend to give you its expected value – something that’s great for ISO noise reduction.
-Unfortunately, this can rarely be done, because your subject is usually in motion.
+Unfortunately, you can rarely do this, because your subject is usually in motion.

 I wish I could tell you that there is a magical set of settings you could apply to Lightroom to instantly make the picture perfect.
 Unfortunately, there’s not.
 You’ll need to play with the exposure settings and other post-processing settings in Lightroom to make sure that you get a proper contrast between the stars and the night sky.
-These were the settings I used:
+I used the following settings:

 Taking multiple shots and then stacking them up in Photoshop was a lot harder than I thought, because you’ll need to do it manually to get the best results.
 Also, getting the right exposure settings in Lightroom is no easy task.
-You’ll have to play with saturation, vibrance and contrast sliders a lot, and then mess a bit with the tone curve, and even then, you might not be happy with the results.
+You’ll have to play with saturation, vibrance and contrast sliders a lot.
+Then, you’ll have to mess a bit with the tone curve, and even then, you might not be happy with the results.

 As you can see from the picture above, there is a lot of light pollution near the top of the photo.
-This is because the fisheye lens has a really wide angle of view (almost 180°) which means it can capture a lot.
-My camera was pointed almost straight up and it still managed to capture the light pollution from San Francisco, which goes to show you how sensitive Milky Way photography can really be.
+This is because the fisheye lens has a really wide angle of view (almost 180°).
+It means it can capture a lot.
+I pointed my camera straight up and it still managed to capture the light pollution from San Francisco, which goes to show you how sensitive Milky Way photography can really be.